au-research/raido/doc/build-troubleshooting.md

 environment and you shouldn't see this issue.

-The only real downside to doing the standard install in a "single-project" enviornment is that diagnosing version issues, testing new versions, upgrading/downgrading when the project prequisites change etc. can be a pain.
+The only real downside to doing the standard install in a "single-project" environment is that diagnosing version issues, testing new versions, upgrading/downgrading when the project prerequisites change etc. can be a pain.

 # Typescript compile taking a long time